 Good Mother Stallard

 Good Mother Stallard Want a pretty dry bean that tastes great and is very productive?
 This is the bean for you!
-A wonderful pole bean which was originally introduced by Glenn Drowns of Sandhills Preservation Center, you’ll find early drying, shiny round beans no matter where you live.
+A wonderful pole bean which was originally introduced by Glenn Drowns of Sand Hills Preservation Center, you’ll find early drying, shiny round beans no matter where you live.
 About 85 days to dry.
+1 oz per pack

-Hidatsa Shield Figure This shining white w/ brown and black designs bean came from the Hidatsa Indians of the Missouri River area in North Dakota.
+Hidatsa Shield Figure This shining white w brown and darker designs bean came from the Hidatsa Indians of the Missouri River area in North Dakota.
 You can read about them in a favorite book of mine, Buffalo Bird Woman’s Garden.
 It is a very productive pole bean with wonderful flavor.
 90 days to dry.
 50 seeds per pack.

 Jacob’s Cattle Bean